by Cdr. Bud Slabbaert

 There is much talk about the Pandemic, but little is said about a worldwide recession.
 It has proven in the past. that a major global recession will take at least a two-year recovery which brings one to 2022/2023.
 Experts in the various leading economies in the world have already signaled that this will be a record-breaking recession.
 Remember?
 When it sounds like a hammer… etc. There you go.
 And as for global, the Caribbean tourism industry is depending on source markets abroad.

 A problem is that one doesn’t even know when we are at the height of recession yet.
 The impact is already felt.
 But when will the recovery really start or when will it end?
 Another even bigger problem is that no one can identify what the new normal will be and how it compares to the old normal.
 It may be considerably different.

 One possible solution to tackle the new-normal dilemma is to take an initiative and actively create a new normal itself and that is where developing the Caribbean from within model comes in.

-In general, the biggest problem that stands in the way of proper development are internal politics and policies, and not the development itself.
-Politicians, company shareholders and executives typically sit in a bubble, creating strategies that fit with their own perspective of the world, yet often ignoring all the external stakeholders or real-world issues.
+In general, the biggest problem that stands in the way of proper development is internal politics and policies, and not the development itself.
+Politicians, company shareholders, and executives typically sit in a bubble, creating strategies that fit with their own perspective of the world, yet often ignoring all the external stakeholders or real-world issues.
 That is why impartiality and focusing on the region are so important.